dotnet/csharplang/spec/expressions.md

 x = 0, y = 1, z = 2\
 x = 4, y = -1, z = 3

-*end example*\]

-The array co-variance rules (§17.6) permit a value of an array type A\[\] to be a reference to an instance of an array type B\[\], provided an implicit reference conversion exists from B to A. Because of these rules, when an array element of a *reference-type* is passed as a reference or output parameter, a run-time check is required to ensure that the actual element type of the array is *identical* to that of the parameter. \[*Example*: In the following code
+The array co-variance rules (§17.6) permit a value of an array type A\[\] to be a reference to an instance of an array type B\[\], provided an implicit reference conversion exists from B to A. Because of these rules, when an array element of a *reference-type* is passed as a reference or output parameter, a run-time check is required to ensure that the actual element type of the array is *identical* to that of the parameter.
+In the following code

 class Test\
 {\